nmc-cafes/duet-tools/docs/explanation.md

 ### Using LANDFIRE Targets

 In many situations, fuels data for specific burn units may not be available.
 LANDFIRE is a national dataset that includes 30m-resoltuion Scott and Burgan 40 Fuel Model (SB40) designations.
-From these data, values for fuel bulk density, moisture, and height can be derived.
+From these data, values for fuel loading, moisture, and depth can be derived.
 The `landfire` module offers a method of querying SB40 LANDFIRE data for a specific burn unit and assigning calibration targets based on those designations.

 To use LANDFIRE data, the user must use the [`landfire`](reference.md#duet_tools.landfire) module to query LANDFIRE data (see below).
 Once data has been queried, the resulting [`LandfireQuery`](reference.md#duet_tools.landfire.LandfireQuery) object is passed to the [`assign_targets_from_sb40`](reference.md#duet_tools.landfire.assign_targets_from_sb40) function.
 Because LANDFIRE data most often does not follow a normal distribution, the calibration method defaults to "maxmin", and "meansd" is not recommended.
 Unlike `assign_targets`, which does not specify fuel parameter or type, both must be specified in `assign_targets_from_sb40`.
 However, the resulting `Targets` object is treated like any other, and must be assigned to the correct fuel parameter and type(s) in `set_fuel_parameter`.
 **NOTE:** the `landfire` module is only available for Python v3.10 and must be installed using `pip install duet-tools[landfire]`